ese-msc/c-primer/_sources/part_one/03_simple_math.md

 ## Quadrature

 Now we'll implement two quadrature methods, the midpoint and the trapezium rules.
-We'll start with the Python code (see the Computational Mathematics course for the annotated versions):
+We'll start with the Python code again (see the Computational Mathematics course notes for the annotated versions):

 ```python